 Once again Jesus began teaching by the lakeshore.
 A very large crowd soon gathered around him, so he got into a boat.
 Then he sat in the boat while all the people remained on the shore.
 He taught them by telling many stories in the form of parables, such as this one: ...

 — Mark 4:1-2 NLT

 I find it interesting when a good preacher or Bible teacher is criticized for telling too many stories.
-Yes, there are some speakers who only go for the "emotional tug" on people's hearts by telling one story after another.
-On the other hand, we need to not only pay attention to WHAT Jesus taught, but we also need to notice HOW he taught it!
+Yes, there are some speakers who go only for the emotional tug on people's hearts by telling one story after another.
+On the other hand, not only do we need to pay attention to WHAT Jesus taught, but we also need to notice HOW he taught it!
 Jesus engaged people's imaginations and made everyday events, images, and experiences into hooks on which he could hang God's truth about the Kingdom.
 One of the reasons that he attracted large crowds involved his miracles.
-But, Jesus is very careful not to allow himself to become "The Miracle Man."
-Interestingly, Jesus is not called the Healer, but the Teacher!
+But, Jesus was very careful not to allow himself to become "The Miracle Man."
+Interestingly, he was not called the Healer, but the Teacher!
 His words were powerful because they were true.
 His teaching was influential because it carried with it the ring of heaven's truth.
 But let's not forget that his teaching was popular because he knew how to engage people's hearts, minds, and imaginations when he taught.
 One of the ways he did that was telling stories.
 Amazingly, these stories still speak to us today!